-The Growth Priority Area is no longer based on Student Growth Percentiles (SGPs), as was done prior to 2015-16; instead, the Growth Priority Area is now a school-based growth measure based on value-added scores.
-Beginning with the 2015-16 report cards, the Growth calculation has been based on a value-added model produced by the Value-Added Research Center (VARC) at the University of Wisconsin-Madison.
-Value-added scores and SGPs both measure how rapidly students are gaining knowledge and skills from year to year, focusing on the pace of improvement in student performance, as compared to other students with similar score histories.
+The Growth priority area in the report cards is a school-based growth measure based on value-added scores.
+Beginning with the 2015-16 report cards, the School Growth calculation has been based on a value-added model produced by an external vendor (first, the Value-Added Research Center (VARC) at the University of Wisconsin-Madison; and now, by Education Analytics).

+Value-added scores measure how rapidly students are gaining knowledge and skills from year to year, focusing on the pace of improvement in student performance, as compared to other students with similar score histories.
 Value-added models also allow for the inclusion of additional demographic information to pinpoint how much a particular school or district contributed to student growth.
 Specifically, value-added calculations are designed to identify and measure the difference between predicted growth and actual growth for a group of students.

 The Growth measure provides a single score that characterizes the growth of a district or school's students by taking into account students' starting levels of academic achievement and their improvement or decline in annual state assessment scores.
 In addition to prior achievement, the value-added model includes statistical controls for students' family income status (as measured by free/reduced lunch eligibility), disability status, English Language proficiency level, and race/ethnicity.
-The value-added score presented in the report cards is a weighted average of two value-added scores: (1) value-added scores from 2015-16, which use 2014-15 Badger and 2015-16 Forward results for English language arts (ELA) and mathematics; and (2) value-added scores from 2016-17, which use 2015-
+The value-added score presented in the report cards is a weighted average of three value-added growth intervals for both English language arts (ELA) and mathematics content areas: